mimoduo/Oneone/README.md

 #Oneone

-> A boilerplate for plugin development
+> A boilerplate for javascript plugin development

 ##What is Oneone?

-Oneone was created based on the desire to recreate an environment like codepen within github.
-A little bit of dev time later and it turned into a quick boilerplate for plugin development.
+Oneone was initially created to recreate an environment like codepen within github.
+A little bit of dev time later and it turned into a quick boilerplate for javascript plugin development.

 ##Highlights

 * Gulp starter kit
 * Pug and SASS compilation
+* Pre-constructed Pug template
 * Javascript module pattern with Babel
-* Complete asset watch
+* Complete asset watch with live reloading

 ##Installation

-Oneone uses node package manager in order to download all of the necessary build dependencies.
+Oneone uses _node package manager_ in order to download all of the necessary build dependencies.
 If you haven't downloaded node before, head over to [node.js](https://nodejs.org/en/) to download the latest version of node.
-Once you've installed node and have downloaded Oneone, let's `cd` into the project directory and then download our dependencies using the a terminal:
+Once you've installed node and have downloaded Oneone, let's `cd` into the project directory and then download our dependencies using a terminal:

 ```sh
 cd <folder-of-Oneone>